omssma/regex_tutorial/gist-template.md

 ``/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/``

 The first part of the above regex expression uses an ^ to start the string.
-The expression, then, is broken into three separate parts:-
+The expression, then, is broken into three parts:-

 Part 1: ([a-z0-9_\.-]+) – This part of the expression matches one or more lowercase letters between a-z, numbers between 0-9, underscores, periods, and hyphens.
 The expression is then followed by the @ sign.